turingschool/backend-curriculum-site/module2/lessons/authorization.md

 Available [here](../slides/authorization)

 ## Warmup

-* Any initial reflections on your auth exploration to share about what you've already learned about authorization?
+* What does it mean to authorize something?
+* What do you think the difference between authentication and authorization is?
 * Any thoughts on how we might use namespacing to help us organize our authorization strategy?

 ## Repo

-Continue working in your code-along application, or clone down the most recent version.
-A sample repo can be found [here](https://github.com/turingschool-examples/bad_tracks_1808).
+We will continue working in Set List, so pull down the most recent version of that [here](https://github.com/turingschool-examples/set_list_1906).

 ## Code Along